nnienaber2/conduct/user-agreement.md

 Upon request, we will make a reasonable effort to provide an [account](terminology.md#account) owner with a copy of your lawful, non-infringing [account](terminology.md#account) [content](terminology.md#content)s after [account](terminology.md#account) cancellation, termination, or downgrade.
 You must make this request within 90 days of cancellation, termination, or downgrade.

 ### 3. [Era of Health](terminology.md#eraofhealth) May Terminate
 [Era of Health](terminology.md#eraofhealth) has the right to suspend or terminate your access to all or any part of the [Website](terminology.md#website) at any time, with or without cause, with or without notice, effective immediately.
-[Era of Health](terminology.md#eraofhealth) reserves the right to refuse service to anyone for any reason at any time.
+[Era of Health](terminology.md#eraofhealth) reserves the right to refuse [service](terminology.md#service)to anyone for any reason at any time.

 ### 4. Survival
 All provisions of this Agreement which by their nature should survive termination will survive termination, including, without limitation, ownership provisions, warranty disclaimers, indemnity, and limitations of liability.